ravindar/CarND-Vehicle-Detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The approach is I took was to do
+The approach is I took was to do<br>
 1. load vehicle and non-vehicle data <br>
 2. extract features based on spatial binning, HOG and color histograming <br>
 3. getting training and test data and running a LinearSVC <br>